You have money to put into Bitcoin. Should you buy all at once, or spread your purchases over weeks and months?

 DCA is the stronger strategy in several specific situations:

 • You don't have a lump sum.
-Most people invest from income, not savings.
-If you're putting $200 per paycheck into Bitcoin, you're DCA-ing by default, and it's the smartest thing you can do with that recurring capital.
+Most of us invest from income, not savings.
+If you put $200 per paycheck into Bitcoin, you are DCA-ing by default, and that is the smartest use of recurring capital.

 • You're new to Bitcoin.
-If you haven't experienced a 50-80% drawdown before, DCA gives you time to build conviction gradually.
-Starting with small, regular purchases is far less stressful than committing a large amount on day one.
+If you have never experienced a 50-80% drawdown, DCA gives you time to build conviction.
+Small, regular purchases are far less stressful than committing a large amount on day one.

 • The market is near all-time highs.
-When Bitcoin is in the extreme greed zone and sentiment is euphoric, the risk of a significant correction is elevated.
+When Bitcoin sits in the extreme greed zone and sentiment is euphoric, correction risk is elevated.
 DCA during these periods protects you from buying the exact top with your entire stack.

 • You can't afford to be wrong.
-If your investment capital is a meaningful portion of your net worth, concentrating it all in one entry point introduces unnecessary risk.
+If your investment capital is a meaningful share of your net worth, concentrating it in one entry point adds unnecessary risk.
 DCA spreads that risk across many price points.

 • You want an automated habit.
-DCA can be fully automated on most exchanges.
-You set your amount, set your frequency, and walk away.
-No chart-checking, no timing decisions, no emotional trading.
-Over years, this hands-off approach tends to outperform active management for most retail investors.
+Most exchanges let you automate DCA.
+Set your amount, set your frequency, walk away.
+Over years, this hands-off approach tends to outperform active management for retail buyers.

-For most people in most situations, DCA is the right default.
-It's not the mathematically optimal strategy in every scenario, but it's the most robust one across the widest range of outcomes.
-Learn more about building a sustainable Bitcoin accumulation strategy in our Bitcoin savings plan guide.
+For most situations, DCA is the right default.
+It is not the mathematically optimal strategy in every scenario, but it is the most robust across the widest range of outcomes.
+Learn more about building a sustainable accumulation strategy in our Bitcoin savings plan guide.

 When Lump Sum Wins